 How do we move from thinking about bodies in our world to feeling and standing with those bodies?

+I am entangled with questions of the ethical life amid a buzzing planetary democracy.
 In an experiential universe of provocative and responsive entities, Life Insists.
-Bodies resist capture in cages and concepts; they demand to be given their due; they persistently co-shape our possible futures between what is and what yet might be.
+Bodies resist capture in concepts and cages; they demand to be given their due; they persistently co-shape our possible futures between what is and what yet might be.

-On this hinge of possibility, life indeed has a cost, and hierarchies of the past and present lurk everywhere.
+On this hinge of possibility, life indeed has a cost.
 But this admission need not resign us to tragic necessity.
 Quite the opposite!
 These necessary affirmations are just the start of minimizing that price, innovating toward futures with less loss, and shaking up the structures that define winners and losers at the outset.
 In short, the responsive work of ethics.

-One of the most important tasks is to critically examine the foundational assumptions we hold about what life counts and what life is passive, subordinate, or disposable—whether in religious, political, or scientific narratives.
-Both religious and secular perspectives make value claims that mask old prejudices and persistent biases.
-We must put these implicit assumptions squarely on the table if we hope to alter them, and no discipline, art, law, or habit is off limits.
+One of the most important tasks in this work is to critically examine foundational assumptions about what, or whose life counts and what life is passive, subordinate, or disposable—whether in religious, political, or scientific narratives.

-In this work, I have found friendship with many dissonant world visions that somehow strive toward these aims amid the inconsistencies of practice: Jainism's nonharm to all life forms, Sikhism's political fearlessness, the peace church witness against state violence, deconstructive thinkers, A. N. Whitehead's claim that reality creates itself in constant process, numerous critical/animal theorists, as well as poets and artists who reflect ourselves and our worlds back to us, maintaining the knife edge of grief/goodness, pain/beauty.
+In this work, I have found friendship with many dissonant world visions that strive toward these aims amid the inconsistencies of practice: Jainism's nonharm to all life forms, the peace church witness against state violence, de/re/constructive thinkers, A. N. Whitehead's claim that reality creates itself in constant process, numerous critical/animal theorists, as well as poets and artists who maintain the knife edge of grief/goodness, pain/beauty.

-I live toward the creative adventure of a plant-based life, and work to illuminate the suffering of creatures (as well as examples of their joy and freedom), the damage to ecosystems, as well as the complex entanglements of workers amid the border-crossing web of industrial agriculture and other contemporary bioethical issues.
+I live toward the creative adventure of a plant-based life, and work to illuminate the local and global entanglements of industrial agriculture, alongside other contemporary bioethical issues.

 Some writings can be found here, and curated events and exhibits here.

-I research and work with Vegan Outreach, have taught philosophy and religious studies at Claremont School of Theology and Monmouth College and currently serve as The Bhagwaan Mahavir/Chao Family Postdoctoral Fellow in Jain Studies at Rice University.
-I am most at home playing guitar, contra dancing, or hiking with my beagle pals.
+In addition to farmed animal advocacy, I have taught philosophy and religious studies at Claremont School of Theology and Monmouth College and currently serve as The Bhagwaan Mahavir/Chao Family Postdoctoral Fellow in Jain Studies at Rice University.
+I am most at home playing guitar, dancing, or hiking with my beagle pals.